A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Generating Additional Labeled Data

-While distant supervision is popular for information extraction tasks like NER or RE, it is less prevalent in other areas of NLP.
-Nevertheless, distant supervision has also been successfully employed for other tasks by proposing new ways for automatic annotation. \newcite{distant/li-etal-2012-wiki} leverage a knowledge base for POS tagging. \newcite{distant/wang2019sentiment} use context by transferring a document-level sentiment label to sentence-level. \newcite{distant/huber2019discourse} build a discourse-structure dataset using guidance from a sentiment classifier.
-For topic classification, \newcite{distant/bach19snorkeldrybell} use heuristics and inputs from other classifiers like NER.
-Distant supervision is also popular in other fields like image classification \cite{distant/xiao15clothing1m,distant/Li17webvision,distant/Lee18FoodNoisy,distant/mahajan18limits,distant/li20divide}.
-This suggests that distant supervision could be leveraged for more NLP tasks in the future.
+While distant supervision is popular for information extraction tasks like NER and RE, it is less prevalent in other areas of NLP.
+Nevertheless, distant supervision has also been successfully employed for other tasks by proposing new ways for automatic annotation. \newcite{distant/li-etal-2012-wiki} leverage a dictionary of POS tags for classifying unseen text with POS.
+For aspect classification, \citet{distant/karamanolakis-etal-2019-leveraging} create a simple bag-of-words classifier on a list of seed words and train a deep neural network on its weak supervision. \newcite{distant/wang2019sentiment} use context by transferring a document-level sentiment label to all its sentence-level instances. \newcite{distant/mekala2020meta} leverage meta-data for text classification and \newcite{huber2020discourse} build a discourse-structure dataset using guidance from sentiment annotations.
+For topic classification, heuristics can be used in combination with inputs from other classifiers like NER \cite{distant/bach19snorkeldrybell} or from entity lists \cite{hedderich2020transfer}.
+For some classification tasks, the labels can be rephrased with simple rules into sentences.
+A pre-trained language model then judges the label sentence that most likely follows the unlabeled input \cite{distant/opitz19plausibility,distant/schick2020exploiting,distant/schick2020automatically}.
+An unlabeled review, for instance, might be continued with "It was great/bad" for obtaining binary sentiment labels.

+\textbf{Open Issues:} The popularity of distant supervision for NER and RE might be due to these tasks being particularly suited.
+There, auxiliary data like entity lists is readily available and distant supervision often achieves reasonable results with simple surface form rules.
+It is an open question whether a task needs to have specific properties to be suitable for this approach.
+The existing work on other tasks and the popularity in other fields like image classification \cite{distant/xiao15clothing1m,distant/Li17webvision,distant/Lee18FoodNoisy,distant/mahajan18limits,distant/li20divide} suggests, however, that distant supervision could be leveraged for more NLP tasks in the future.

 Distant supervision methods heavily rely on auxiliary data.
-In a low-resource setting, it might be difficult to obtain not only labeled data but also such auxiliary data. \citet{defining/kann2020POSPoorly} find a large gap between the performance on high-resource and low-resource languages for POS pointing to the lack of high-coverage and error-free dictionaries for the weak supervision in low-resource languages.
-This emphasizes the need for evaluating such methods in a realistic setting and avoiding to just simulating restricted access to labeled data in a high-resource language.
-A discussion of approaches to leverage flawed distant supervision is given in Section \ref{sec:noisy}.
+In a low-resource setting, it might be difficult to obtain not only labeled data but also such auxiliary data. \citet{defining/kann2020POSPoorly} find a large gap between the performance on high-resource and low-resource languages for POS tagging pointing to the lack of high-coverage and error-free dictionaries for the weak supervision in low-resource languages.
+This emphasizes the need for evaluating such methods in a realistic setting and avoiding to just simulate restricted access to labeled data in a high-resource language.